hussein661/spotify-search/README.md

-It took around 5 hours to finish.
+It took me around 5 hours to finish.

-Instructions :
+Instructions to test it :

 clone or download